Many people wonder about the significance of their finger length, but what can your finger length really reveal?

 • HAND SIGN TUTOR: Finger Length - quick summary

-There is so much more to tell about fingers.
-However, in order to decode specific meaning for the finger length in an individual it requires a precise measurement of the third (middle) finger length in order to put it in the perspective of various hand features - such as: hand shape, hand lines & the dermatoglyphics.
-Guidelines are presented here as a guide to discover your finger length very precisely.
+Fingers have many fascinating aspects: there is a lot to tell.
+In order to decode specific meaning for finger length in an individual, a precise measurement of the 3rd (middle) finger length is required in order to put it in the perspective of various hand features - such as: the dimensions of the palm, hand shape, hand lines & the dermatoglyphics.
+Guidelines are presented serving to assess your finger length very precisely!

 Proper assessment of finger length requires a measurement of the length of the third finger - which is measured as the distance between the tip of the third finger and the proximal finger crease seperating the third finger from the palm (see picture).

 However, finger length can only become meaningful in the perspective of other hand dimensions!
-Therefore a measurement of palm width (where metacarpals end) and palm length (= distance between finger crease and wrist crease) are also required, in order to attribute any specific meaning to finger length in an individual. ...more
+Therefore measurements of palm width (where the metacarpals end) and palm length (= distance between finger crease and wrist crease) are also required, in order to attribute any specific meaning to finger length in an individual. ...more

 International studies show that finger length varies with sexe: females tend to have slightly longer fingers (compared to males) in the perspective of palm breadth, palm length & hand length.
 However, one should also be aware that men tend to have longer finger length in the perspective of body height - because men tend to have relatively longer limbs.